African Grey Parrot

 - Birds of prey, monkeys, terrestrial predators

-Click through all of our African Grey Parrot images in the gallery.
+View all of the African Grey Parrot images!

 “The African grey parrot is the largest parrot in Africa.”